-- Java //dsɑ:və/ noun U [21,22,23] an object-oriented computer programming language that was developed by Sun Microsystems in the mid 1990s.
+- Java /'dʒɑːvə/ noun U [21,22,23] an object-oriented computer programming language that was developed by Sun Microsystems in the mid-1990s.
 Programs written in Java can be used on a wide range of operating systems.
-It is widely used for developing interactive applications for the Internet. - JavaScript //dg:vaskript/ noun U [22] a scripting language that allows simple programs to be embedded into HTML documents - JPEG //der peg/ noun U [9] abbreviation for joint photographic expert group the committee that devised a common standard for image file format and compression.
-JPEG compression is commonly used for photographic images in webpages because it creates very small files. - jukebox /'du:kboks/ noun C [19] informal name for an optical disk drive that stores many optical disks.
-The disks are loaded into the drive when required by the host computer. - JUMP command/instruction //ʤʌmp kamɑ:nd, m.strʌkʃn/ noun C [18] a programming instruction that causes a program to change its normal sequence - junk email /dʒʌŋk 'i:menl/ noun U [12] unwanted and unsolicited email that is normally advertising or trying to sell something
+It is widely used for developing interactive applications for the Internet. - JavaScript /'dza:vəskript/ noun U [22] a scripting language that allows simple programs to be embedded into HTML documents joystick /'dzistik/ noun C [23] a cursor control device in the form of a movable stick that is usually used for controlling computer games JPEG /'dger peg/ noun U [9] abbreviation for joint photographic expert group the committee that devised a common standard for image file format and compression.
+JPEG compression is commonly used for photographic images in webpages because it creates very small files.
+JUMP command/instruction /'damp kə,ma:nd, in strak [n/ noun C [18] a programming instruction that causes a program to change its normal sequence junk email /dʒʌŋk 'i:meil/ noun U [12] unwanted and unsolicited email that is normally advertising or trying to sell something integrated services digital network